XingxinHE/Hex/literature/📺Back to Basic - CppCon.md

 - the [[lambda expression#✒Terminology]] of lambda
 - similar item is [[function pointer]]
 - [[function call operator]] is a subset of [[Operator overloading]]
-- review the similar items at here [[Function Object#🧬Related Elements#Terminology across similar disciplines]]⭐
+- review the similar items at here [[Function Object#🌱Related Elements#Terminology across similar disciplines]]⭐
-- understand function object and lambda are closely related [[Function Object#🧬Related Elements#function object & lambda expression]]
+- understand function object and lambda are closely related [[Function Object#🌱Related Elements#function object & lambda expression]]
-- capture clause with `this` pointer at [[lambda expression#CPP#🧪Composition#Capture clause#🧬Related Elements#📌capture clause with this keyword this pointer]]
+- capture clause with `this` pointer at [[lambda expression#CPP#🧪Composition#Capture clause#🌱Related Elements#📌capture clause with this keyword this pointer]]

 ### Pointer and Memory
 📝Basic Info